aolson078/stick_rpg_clone/README.md

 ## Getting Started

 1. **Obtain the code**
-   Clone your own copy of this repository or simply use the source files from this conversation.
+   Clone your own copy of this repository or simply use the source files.
 If you cloned it, `cd` into the new folder.
 2. **Install Python 3**
    Make sure you have Python 3.10 or newer installed.
 3. **Install dependencies**